dreamensys/stock-channel/README.md

 # stock-channel

-Tech Stack
+This is a web-based chat built with SignalR and RabbitMQ.

+Libraries & Patterns
 - DDD
-- Dependency Injection
+- Dependecy Injection
+- Repository Pattern
 - Newtonsoft
 - SignalR
 - RabbitMQ
+- CsvHelper